Radiative first-order phase transitions to next-to-next-to-leading order

 Yet current tools have a hard time making reliable predictions, particularly so for phase transitions which are \emph{radiatively induced}, \footnote{We here use the term ``radiative'' to denote radiative corrections from energy scales much lower than the temperature.} where perturbative calculations often cannot distinguish between first-order, second-order, and crossover transitions.
 Alternatively, lattice Monte-Carlo simulations can provide quantitatively reliable predictions, up to (small) statistical uncertainties.
 But they are slow, typically requiring thousands of CPU hours to accurately determine the thermodynamics of a single parameter point.

-As a consequence, even with its problems, perturbation theory is the only tool capable of scanning the high-dimensional parameter spaces of theories beyond the Standard Model, which makes it imperative to put perturbative calculations on a solid footing.
+As a consequence, even with its problems, perturbation theory is the only tool capable of scanning the high dimensional parameter spaces of theories beyond the Standard Model.
+So it is imperative to put perturbative calculations on a solid footing.

 In this paper we vie to do just that.
 In particular, we construct a new perturbative expansion for models with radiatively-induced phase transitions.
 Furthermore, to ensure accuracy we compare the results with lattice data.
 In the process we draw attention to prevailing problems with standard perturbative approaches in this context (for an overview see Ref.~\cite{Croon:2020cgk}).